Expat Tax Guide for Americans Living in the Netherlands

 - Box 3 refers to income from savings and investments

 Box 1 is taxed at progressive rates.
-Below, you can see the Dutch income tax rates for 2022.
+Below, you can see the Dutch income tax rates for the 2023 tax year, filed in 2024.
 (All amounts given are in euros.)

 What Is the Deadline for Filing a Tax Return in the Netherlands?